PranavPatil7/Silicon_Sentinel/README.md

 ## System components

-We here discuss the functional elements as illustrated in [Fig. 1](#Schematic).
+I have discussed the functional elements as illustrated in [Fig. 1](#Schematic).

 ### Scenario configuration

 Scenario configuration is done using yaml files in the top level directory `scenarios`.
 Please don't confuse with the `scenarios` folder inside `alficore`.
 The latter only contains a template as example.
 The existing yaml file contains detailed documentation.
-Therefore we only give a high level overview of the different sections in the file.
+Therefore I only give a high level overview of the different sections in the file.
 The **Basic Wrapper configuration** section contains some conveniency settings that are not mandatory.
 Faults that are applied to a model are stored in binary form and can be read using pickle.
 After that the data is available as dictionary.
 It is usually not necessary to open the file manually.
 The setting `fi_logfile`and `read_from_file` are related to this.
 The first gives a custom name when storing that file and the second loads existing faults to be reapplied to test scenarios and to repeat experiments.

-The **definition of FI scenario** section prepares the number of faults to be injected during inference for the chosen rnd_mode of either `weights` or `neurons`.
+The **definition of FI scenario** section prepares the number of faults to be injected during inference for the chosen rnd_mode of either `Iights` or `neurons`.
 The faults are pre-created at the very beginning before the actual fault injection run to save compute time and to be able to reuse exactly the same fault locations for different runs.
-With same fault locations we mean the "address" of the fault within the network (either in neurons or weights) and also its bit position is the same.
+With same fault locations I mean the "address" of the fault within the network (either in neurons or Iights) and also its bit position is the same.
 The parameter `num_runs` is used to repeat the fault injection cammpaign for N (epoch) number of times .
 It is also used to  determine the number of pre-defined faults as the product `num\_runs` and `max_faults_per_image`. `max_faults_per_image` is the number of faults that are applied in each image.

 **types of layers supported** lets you select either a single layer type or a combination of several using a comma separated list in square brackets.

 **Random fault definition** is the most important section.
-Here you can fine tune the location of faults and if the same fault is repeated over several images or not. `rnd_mode` defines whether faults are injected into neurons or weights of a model.
-You can only select one of neurons or weights at a time. `inj_policy` defines how often the fault position is changed, for every image, for each batch or for each epoch.
+Here you can fine tune the location of faults and if the same fault is repeated over several images or not. `rnd_mode` defines whether faults are injected into neurons or Iights of a model.
+You can only select one of neurons or Iights at a time. `inj_policy` defines how often the fault position is changed, for every image, for each batch or for each epoch.
 This setting now superceeds the settings for `rnd_batch`, `rnd_layer`, `rnd_location` and `rnd_value` which should always be kept to `change`. `rnd_value_type` represents the fault characteristic like bitflip or stuck_at faults. `rnd_value_bits` gives the number of bits in your values (quantization) while `rnd_bit_range` allows to specifiy the range in which a bit is randomly flipped.

 Finally **PytorchFI parameters** only contain settings for input image dimensions.